Innovative technologies to reduce by-catch in gillnet fisheries

 (2) a human-centered design; and

-(3) scientific trials of two LED light devices called Centro and Pisces to reduce turtle bycatch.
+(3) scientific trials of LED light devices and electromagnetic devices to reduce shark and turtle bycatch.

 Small scale coastal fishers in Peru fixing the nets.
 Credit: SafetyNet Technologies